-If an indicator of impairment ore reversal exists, the asset's recoverable amount is estimated.
+If an indicator of impairment or reversal exists, the asset's recoverable amount is estimated.
 The recoverable amount is the greater of fair value less costs of disposal and value in use.
-The determination of fair value less costs of disposal and value in use requires management to make estimates and assumptions about expected production and sales volumes, metal prices, ore tonnage and grades, recoveries, operating costs, future capital expenditures and appropriate discount rate for future cash flows.
+The determination of fair value less costs of disposal and value in use requires management to make estimates and assumptions about future metal prices, production based on current estimates of capacity, ore grade, recovery rate and recoverable reserves and resources, future operating costs, capital expenditures and assets salvage value.
 The estimates and assumptions are subject to risk and uncertainty, and as such there is the possibility that changes in circumstances will alter these projections, which may impact the recoverable amount of the assets.
-In such circumstances, some or all of the carrying value of the assets may be further impaired or the impairment charge reduced with the impact recorded in earnings or loss.
+In such circumstances, some or all of the carrying value of the assets may be further impaired or the impairment charge reduced with the impact recorded in earnings (loss).

-Estimation of the amount and timing of reclamation and rehabilitation costs (accounting policy Note 3j)
+Estimation of the amount and timing of reclamation and rehabilitation costs (accounting policy Note 3 (j))